 Psychology also plays a part.
 The IKEA effect was a study in which consumers assembled IKEA boxes, LEGO® sets and origami.
 The results of the study show a clear increase in the value of a product when you have made it yourself – you are invested in it, you want to share it, and you expect others to share your opinion.

-How do Businesses Facilitate User-Generated Content?
+How Do Ecommerce Businesses Facilitate User Generated Content?

 There are a few things to consider when you look at how to generate content from your users.